cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 Summary
 =======
 Congratulations!
-You've just successfully run your first big data log analytics application on CDAP.
+You've just successfully run your first Big Data log analytics application on CDAP.

 You can deploy the same application on a real cluster and experience the power of CDAP.